rahul22mrk/job-discovery-platform/docs/architecture/scalability.md

 ## 1. Purpose

-The Job Discovery Platform may eventually process a large number of searches, URLs, source pages, and job opportunities.
+The Job Discovery Platform is expected to grow from a small V1 product into a larger job discovery system.

-However, scalability should be introduced based on actual system requirements.
+The initial system should remain simple.

-The first goal is to build a correct and useful product.
+The goal is not to build a highly distributed system on Day 1.

-The second goal is to scale the parts that become bottlenecks.
+The goal is to create an architecture that can grow when real product usage creates real bottlenecks.

+The main scalability challenge is not only user traffic.

+The platform also has to process:

+- Search requests
+- Search queries
+- External URLs
+- Public web pages
+- Raw documents
+- Job extraction
+- Validation
+- Deduplication
+- Freshness checks
+- Search and ranking

+Therefore, discovery workload and user-facing traffic should be treated as different workloads.

 ---